ga-wdi-remote/js-dom-hw-progress-bars/README.md

   The progress bar is a rectangle (with class `progress-bar`) inside the element with id `progress-bars`.
-As the timer counts down from 100 to 0, the progress bar should expand from a small sliver on the left side (with 0 width) to spanning the entire width of the `progress-bars` component.
+As the timer counts down from 100 to 0, the progress bar should expand its width from `0%` to `100%` of the width of its parent element, the `progress-bars` component.
   The function responsible for implementing this is `drawProgressBars(timerValue)`.